-Goldwire, an Oklahoma City native, played collegiately at East Central (Okla.)
-University where she ranks fifth in career scoring with 1,340 points.
-She averaged 21.1 points and 5.9 rebounds as a senior and was tabbed Lone Star Conference North co-Player of the Year and Second-Team All-South Central Region.
+A native of Oklahoma City, Goldwire played collegiately at East Central (Okla.)
+University, where she ranks fifth in career scoring with 1,340 points.
+She averaged 21.1 points and 5.9 rebounds as a senior and was tabbed Lone Star Conference North Co-Player of the Year and Second-Team All-South Central Region.
 She also earned ECU’s Athlete of the Year honor in 2007-08.
 She was named honorable mention All-LSC following her sophomore and junior campaigns.

 Goldwire, an all-state and all-city player at Del City (Okla.)
 High School, graduated from Oklahoma State with a bachelor of science in education and a master’s degree in teaching, learning and leadership in 2010.